OUR ROOMS

 Mango Tree (English / Spanish) Ok (Maya).

-Mangifera, consisting of numerous species of tropical fruiting trees in the Family: Anacardiaceae.
+Mango belongs to the genus Mangifera, consisting of numerous species of tropical fruiting trees in the Family: Anacardiaceae.

 Mango flowers bloom in terminal panicles.
 Mango fruit may take longer than three months to ripen.
 Hacienda Chichen's Lush Tropical Gardens have four varieties of mango trees, Haden and T.Atkins are resident wildlife and guests' favorite mango, especially kinkajous and many birds which enjoy the aromatic sweet flavor of ripe fruits during the summer.